tylunel/pvpumpingsystem/paper/paper.md

 are then gathered in the class PVPumpSystem() which allows running a comprehensive modeling of the pumping system.

-The main inputs to the model are hourly weather file, water source characteristics, expected water consumption profile, and specifications of photovoltaic array, motor-pump and water reservoir.
+The main inputs to the simulation are hourly weather file, water source characteristics, expected water consumption profile, and specifications of photovoltaic array, motor-pump and water reservoir.
-Typical outputs are hourly flow rates, unused electric power, efficiency of components, life cycle cost and load losses probability.
-The sizing module provides functions to help choose the best combination of components in order to minimize the total life cycle cost.
+Typical outputs are hourly flow rates, unused electric power, efficiency of components, life cycle cost and loss of load probability.
+The sizing module then builds on top of the modeling tools, and uses them to provides functions to help choose the best combination of components in order to minimize the total life cycle cost.
 Nevertheless, sizing such complex systems is still an active field of research, and this module is subsequently expected to be expanded with time.